7. General operational matters

 Local authority traffic regulation orders may sometimes have an adverse effect on test routes or parking facilities near centres.
 If this is known in advance the Agency can make representations to the local authority and may be able to secure some modification of the proposals so as to lessen their effect on testing operations.

-HEOs should therefore look out for any notice or reports about such proposals which may affect their own or other centres, both L or LGV, and encourage their examiners to do likewise.
+HEOs should therefore look out for any notice or reports about such proposals which may affect their own or other centres, both L and LGV, and encourage their examiners to do likewise.

 Examiners have responsibility to decide in bad weather whether it is safe to conduct tests.
 For example: snow, ice, fog, or high winds etc. Deployment and the centre HEO must be informed of the position at the earliest time.